IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 - number of microphones and microphones’ pickup range

-The microphones’ pick-up range determines the usability of the conference phone according to the size of the conference room.
+The microphones’ pick-up range determines the conference phone’s usability according to the conference room’s size.
 Conference phones with several movable microphones are also called conference spiders.
 They can host a larger number of participants and are more flexible to be adjusted to different room sizes.
 For more information about microphones, check out our article about choosing conference microphones.

 VIDEO PHONES